 Blog

-Reason #1: ABM is not ad tech.
+Reason #1: ABM is more than ad tech.

 Many ABM platforms were initially marketed with a strong focus on improving paid media performance with their integrated programmatic ad tech functionality.
 This narrow focus has led to a common misconception that ABM platforms are simply a more sophisticated form of targeted advertising platforms.

 When organizations see these platforms merely as tools for programmatic advertising, it follows that they would judge their program on that single dimension.
+But while leads are the central metric for B2B paid media, they are only one component of ABM.
+Your ABM program will always look like it’s underperforming if your only KPI is lead attribution.

 This leads directly into another key issue with ABM adoption.